scjx123/ip/docs/DeveloperGuide.md

 These operations are exposed in the Model interface as Model#commitAddressBook(), Model#undoAddressBook() and Model#redoAddressBook() respectively.
 ## Appendix A. Product scope
-### Target user profile:
+### Target user profile

  - has a need to manage significant number of schedules
+ - prefer desktop apps over other types
- -
+ - can type fast
+ - prefers typing to mouse interactions
+ - is reasonably comfortable using CLI apps

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}

 ## Appendix B. User Stories